 Under California’s comparative negligence laws, a bicyclist partially at fault for an accident may still receive compensation.
 An injured bicycle rider can take action against other involved parties by filing a lawsuit or an insurance claim regarding the incident.
 If the insurance company denies the claim or fails to offer a satisfactory settlement amount, the victim can then go to the civil courts.
 Retaining an attorney can make settlement negotiations and the claims process simpler on the victim, and it often results in greater compensation amounts.

 California is a pure comparative negligence state, meaning that even if a judge finds the plaintiff (the injured bicyclist) 99% at fault for an accident, he or she can still take home 1% of compensation.
 The courts will reduce the plaintiff’s compensation amount by the percentage of fault.
 For example, a bicyclist who is 10% at fault will take home $90,000 of a $100,000 total award amount.
 To get details about fault in your specific case and information about your individual legal options, speak to our attorneys at Walkup, Melodia, Kelly & Schoenberger.

 California Biking Laws

-As a motorist or bicyclist on California’s roadways, it is your duty to learn and obey all applicable traffic laws.
-Like all jurisdictions, cities in the South Bay area have their own bicycle laws and statutes.
+Both motor vehicle operators and bicyclists must learn and obey all applicable traffic laws.
 Always research the laws in your particular area before embarking on your bicycle to make sure you aren’t breaking any rules or putting yourself in danger.